apache/kyuubi-website/src/en/new_ppmc_member_process.md

 This guideline is based on [new_ppmc](https://incubator.apache.org/guides/ppmc.html#voting_in_a_new_ppmc_member) and [apache newpmc](https://community.apache.org/newcommitter.html#new-committer-process).

 - The process of new PPMC member
-    - Discuss in mailing `private@kyuubi.apache.org`
+    - Discuss in the private mailing list
-    - Call a vote in mailing `private@kyuubi.apache.org`
+    - Call a vote in the private mailing list
     - Close the vote
-    - Send message to IPMC
+    - Send a NOTICE to IPMC
     - If the result is positive, invite the new PPMC member
-    - If accept, then: Accept the PPMC member
+    - If the invitation is accepted, then accept the PPMC member
     - Notify the PPMC member of completion
     - Announce the new PPMC member